Distillery-Dev/ComfyUI-serverless/README.md

 ##$ 🔧 Other technical details

-1. Execution uses a nested ComfyUI server via ComfyConnector.
-This allows us to change variables at runtime *without actually messing with ComfyUI's runtime*.
+1. The code structure also allows ComfyConnector to be called from inside a ComfyUI run by a custom node -- creating a nested ComfyUI instance that can run workflows inside ComfyUI itself, with the master ComfyUI instance acting as an orchestrator UI.
+By nesting a second ComfyUI server from within the runtime of ComfyUI, we liberate ourselves from the need to monkey patch the main ComfyUI instance in order to run a separate workflow.
+This allows loops, conditionals, importing of workflows etc. to be run within the ComfyUI interface itself.

 2. Variables managed by Discomfort's WorkflowContext are called by their respective identifiers, `unique_id`.
+These variables are the heart of the stateful run of Discomfort.
 Each `unique_id` may be passed to context in one of two possibilities:
 - **pass-by-value ("val")**: the default setting.
 Those are variables that are directly saved to context.
 - **pass-by-reference ("ref")**: Those variables are passed to context by saving to context the *minimal workflow.json that leads to it*.
 This minimal workflow is then stitched to the incoming workflow.json objects it must connect to, using the `stitch_workflows()` method.